staticbackendhq/core/README.md

 </p>

+p.s.
+If you'd like to contribute to an active Go project, you've found a nice one in my biased opinion.

 # StaticBackend - simple backend for your apps

-[StaticBackend](https://staticbackend.com) is a simple backend that handles user management, database, file storage, forms, real-time experiences via channel/topic-based communication, and server-side functions for web and mobile applications.
+[StaticBackend](https://staticbackend.com) is a simple backend API that handles user management, database, file storage, forms, real-time experiences via channel/topic-based communication, and server-side functions for web and mobile applications.